 • Video games.
 But not first person shooters - they make me nauseated.
 I like multiplayer games, but not with monthly payments.
 And while I like video games, I don't actually play that much.

-• Science fiction, like Star Trek, Star Wars, Stargate, Heroes, Kyle XY, Doctor Who, and anything else that's written decently.
+• Science fiction, like Star Trek, Star Wars, Stargate, Heroes, Doctor Who, and anything else that's written decently.
 Oh, and Transformers...
-(Not the recent BSG so much - it's too dark.)

 • Cats.
 Including my three, two brothers and a sister that somebody dropped off at church when they were about 5 weeks old.
 They are all tabbies, one orange/white (Goldbug), one light orange/white (Creamsicle), and one with some orange, yellow, white, brown, black, and about any other color to some degree, but mostly dark (TigerKitty).

-• Spending time with friends (as indicated above under "Recreation", usually at church or in church-related activities.
+• Spending time with friends (as indicated above under "Recreation"), often at church or church-related activities.

 And I do not meet many of the "nerd" stereotypes - I live on my own, not with my parents and not in an apartment (I own my home, thankyouverymuch), and I don't play video games, much.
 Though I do like technology, have several computers, collect toys, read comic books...
 OK, the term "geek" might apply... but one who likes chick flicks too...